john-pachec0/Monitor/PRIVACY_POLICY.md

-# Privacy Policy for Untwist
+# Privacy Policy for Monitor

 **Last Updated:** November 10, 2025
 **Effective Date:** November 10, 2025

 ## Our Privacy Commitment

-Untwist is built with your privacy as the foundation.
+Monitor is built with your privacy as the foundation.
 This isn't just a policy—it's how we designed the app from the ground up.
 Your thoughts, feelings, and mental health data belong to you, and only you.

 ## Information We Do NOT Collect